LeopardCheetah/understanding-analysis-notes/readme.md

 - [ ] change the title of my pdf to something sensible

 Other things to do:
-- [ ] maybe make hyperlinks to theorems in Abbott's analysis possible? idrk.
 - [x] add a TOC
 - [x] make the exercises (not) slanted text
 - [x] make this able to be split up across multiple files (not as monolithic)